solana-foundation/developer-content/content/courses/intro-to-solana/intro-to-custom-on-chain-programs.md

     to during the transaction's execution

 - an optional `Buffer` containing data to pass to the program.
-We’ll be ignoring the `data` field for now, but will revisit it in a future lesson.
+We’ll be ignoring the `data` field for now, but we will revisit it in a future lesson.

-After making our instruction, we add it to a transaction, send it to our RPC to be processed and confirmed, and look at the transaction signature.
+After making our instruction, we add it to a transaction, send the tramsaction to our RPC to be processed and confirmed, then look at the transaction signature.

 ```typescript
 const transaction = new web3.Transaction().add(instruction);